Here are some important travel tips for Thailand and Koh Mak you should be aware of.

 The last boat leaves at 16.00.
-Don’t miss the boat, or you have to stay one night in Trat or Koh Chang
+Don’t miss the boat, or you have to stay one night in Trat.

-Of course you can get very good and fresh sea-food on Koh Mak.
+Of course, you can get very good and fresh sea-food on Koh Mak.
 Fish and shrimps are fresh as it comes.
 Thai-curries, Tom Kha Gai and all your other Thai-favorites you get here.
-In about 12 different local shops you can buy food and drinks for your daily needs.
+In about 20 different local shops you can buy food and drinks for your daily needs.
 The Good Time Resort rent out houses with kitchen, so you could cook your-self as well -if you are one of the very few people, who like to do this.
 If you are allergic to fish or nuts, be careful in Thailand.
 Fish-sauce is used all the time and nuts are often used as well.
 Tell the waiter about your allergy.
-For restaurant tips, please see Koh Mak Restaurants.

-Be ALWAYS polite to Thais (if you start screaming, they don’t take you serious anymore)
+Be ALWAYS polite to Thais (if you start screaming, they don’t take you seriously anymore)

 - Don’t buy a return ticket the Laem Ngop Pier (you are more flexible when you travel back)